sindresorhus/electron-context-menu/readme.md

 This option lets you manually pick what menu items to include.
 It's meant for advanced needs.
 The default menu with the other options should be enough for most use-cases, and it ensures correct behavior, for example, correct order of menu items.
 So prefer the `append` and `prepend` option instead of `menu` whenever possible.

 The function passed to this option is expected to return [`MenuItem[]`](https://electronjs.org/docs/api/menu-item/).
 The first argument the function receives is an array of default actions that can be used.
 These actions are functions that can take an object with a transform property (except for `separator` and `inspect`).
 The transform function will be passed the content of the action and can modify it if needed.
 If you use `transform` on `cut`, `copy`, or `paste`, they will convert rich text to plain text.
 The second argument is [this `parameters` object](https://electronjs.org/docs/api/web-contents/#event-context-menu).
 The third argument is the [BrowserWindow](https://electronjs.org/docs/api/browser-window/) the context menu was requested for.
-The last argument is an Array of menu items for dictionary suggestions.
+The fourth argument is an Array of menu items for dictionary suggestions.
 This should be used if you wish to implement spellcheck in your custom menu.
+The last argument is the context menu event.

 Even though you include an action, it will still only be shown/enabled when appropriate.
 For example, the `saveImage` action is only shown when right-clicking an image.